Doubly isogenous curves of genus two with a rational action of $D_6$: Application to factoring polynomials

 \begin{remark} Augmenting Kayal's 2005 idea by considering multiple elliptic curves is quite natural, and computationally much more convenient than working with high dimensional abelian varieties as Poonen proposed.
 Actually, there is no reason why we couldn't just pick 15 (actually, fewer) random families of elliptic curves and use them in a factoring algorithm.
 Heuristically we expect these randomly chosen families to have distinct tuples of Frobenius traces modulo $p$ for all primes $p$, which suffices for the application to factoring.
 The downside is that proving this heuristic appears intractable.

 Working with a natural family of abelian varieties is computationally harder, but allows the possibility that geometric methods could prove that the zeta functions over $\FF_p$-specializations are all distinct.
-Our proposal bridges the gap, providing an explicit choice of the families of elliptic curves (with inherent computational advantages) while maintaining a connection to geometry giving approaches towards proving Conjecture~\ref{conj:distincttuples}. \end{remark}
+Our proposal bridges the gap, providing an explicit choice of the families of elliptic curves (with inherent computational advantages) while maintaining a geometric connection that suggests approaches toward proving Conjecture~\ref{conj:distincttuples}. \end{remark}